Yugra: History

+The Russians were attracted to Siberia by its furs, and the Novgorodians traded iron artefacts and textiles for fur.
+Yugorshchina, a trade association, was set up in Novgorod in the 14th century.
+The Novgorodians also launched military campaigns to extract tribute from the local population, but they often met resistance, such as in two expeditions in 1187 and 1193 mentioned in chronicles that were defeated.
+After Novgorod was annexed by Moscow in the 15th century, the newly emerging centralized Russian state also laid claim to the region, with Ivan III of Russia sending a large expeditionary force to Siberia in 1483 led by Fyodor Kurbsky, and another one in 1499–1500 under the command of Semyon Kurbsky.
+The Russians received tribute from the tribes, but contact with the tribes ceased after they left.

 The Golden Lady of the Obians was apparently an idol of the Yugrans.
-The first reports of the Golden Lady are found in the 14th-century Novgorod Chronicles, with reference to Saint Stephan of Perm.
-Next, the golden idol is mentioned in the 16th century by the subjects of the Grand Duke of Moscow, commissioned to describe the trade and military routes of the expanding Russia.
+The first reports of the Golden Lady are found in the 14th-century Novgorod Chronicle, with reference to Saint Stephan of Perm.
+Next, the golden idol is mentioned in the 16th century by the subjects of the grand prince of Moscow, commissioned to describe the trade and military routes of the expanding Russian state.
 The first non-Russian known to have examined the Golden Lady is Maciej Miechowita, a professor at Cracow University.
-The golden idol appeared on Sigismund von Herberstein's map of Moscovia published in 1549, and on a number of later maps, e.g. Gerhard Mercator's "Map of the Arctic (1595)", where it is labeled Zolotaia Baba (from Russian Золотая баба – "Golden Lady" or "Golden Idol").
+The golden idol appeared on Sigismund von Herberstein's map of Moscovia published in 1549, and on a number of later maps, such as Gerhard Mercator's Map of the Arctic (1595), where it is labeled Zolotaia Baba (from Russian Золотая баба – "Golden Lady" or "Golden Idol").